espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 Note
 ^^^^^

--  For SSL connections, ESP-AT will return the length of the encrypted data, so the returned length will be larger than the real data length.
+-  For SSL connections, the data length returned by ESP-AT may be less than the actual data length.

 Example
 ^^^^^^^^